 Victoria Nguyen | Government Services Outreach Associate

 Victoria Nguyen is Government Services Outreach Associate at the Center for Technology and Civic Life.
 She brings over six years of experience in program development for organizations, including the Earth Institute Center for Sustainable Development, Columbia University Population Research Center, and UNICEF USA.
 When she's not fighting the good fight for participatory democracy, she's taking photos, designing, or indulging her love of adventures in far-flung places.
 Victoria holds a Master's in Social Work from Columbia University and a Bachelor’s in Political Science from University of North Carolina at Chapel Hill.

 Kurt Sampsel | Government Services Project Manager

-Kurt Sampsel is Government Services Associate at the Center for Technology and Civic Life.
-Before coming to work for CTCL, Kurt earned a Ph.D. from Carnegie Mellon University, where his research focused on government regulation of media and communications.
-In addition to his research experience, he brings a background as a broadcast journalist and a teacher of college communications courses.
+Kurt Sampsel is Government Services Project Manager at the Center for Technology and Civic Life.
+Before coming to work for CTCL, Kurt earned a Ph.D. from Carnegie Mellon University, where his research covered media regulation, reform, and activism.
+In addition to his research experience, he brings a background in journalism, teaching, and curriculum design.
 At CTCL, his work focuses on helping election officials use tech to better engage their communities and make voting easier.
-Throughout his career, at the center of his work has been a desire to support participatory democracy.
+Throughout his career, Kurt has worked to harness the power of communication in the service of democracy and the public interest.

 Richard Simões | Software Developer